devdass/cryptoticker/README.md

 ![scrolling crypto pairs](https://github.com/devdass/cryptoticker/blob/main/4ticker.gif)

-The code is also able to be alterd to pull down RSS feeds from news sites and have headlines displayed at specific intervals.
+The code is also able to be altered to pull down RSS feeds from news sites and have headlines displayed at specific intervals.

 ![scrolling news feeds](https://github.com/devdass/cryptoticker/blob/main/news.gif)